Aylesbury Grammar School

-Aylesbury Grammar School is an 11–18 boys grammar school in Aylesbury, in the English county of Buckinghamshire, which educates approximately 1300 boys.
+Aylesbury Grammar School is an 11–18 boys grammar school in Aylesbury, in the English county of Buckinghamshire.
+The school has a population of approximately 1300 boys.
 Founded in 1598 by Sir Henry Lee, Champion of Queen Elizabeth I, Aylesbury Grammar School celebrated 100 years on its current site in Walton Road in 2007.
-It is commonly referred to by its students, staff and others in the local area by the abbreviation AGS.
+It is commonly referred to by its students, staff, and locals by the abbreviation AGS.

 History

-Establishment
+Formation

 Aylesbury Grammar School was founded in 1598 following a bequest from Sir Henry Lee of Ditchley, the Champion of Queen Elizabeth I, and its first home was in St Mary's Church in Aylesbury.
 In 1714, Henry Phillips left a sum of £5,000 for the purchase of lands of inheritance for the enlargement and further provision for the Free School in Aylesbury.
-The money left was to be used to admit a total of 120 boys to be taught gratis, with the school building to be furnished with books, pens, ink and paper.
+The money left was to be used to admit a total of 120 boys to be taught for free, with the school building to be furnished with books, pens, ink and paper.
 Ten trustees were appointed by the High Court in 1717, becoming the first trustees of what is now the Aylesbury Grammar School Foundation.
+The school building opened in October 1720.

 The quality of education varied, and sometimes met stark criticism from the people of the town.
 Complaints heard at an enquiry in 1849 included boys being required to perform domestic service for the masters, including doing the headmaster’s laundry "all day", while exams were conducted with "much whispering and talking among the boys".

 By the mid-1880s, inadequacies on the school site were becoming more apparent, with a particular issue arising from the lack of games facilities.
 Additionally, the old buildings of the school were beginning to decay, and suggestions were made that fees of £4 to £6 might be charged with provision of scholarships for poorer boys on grounds of merit from public elementary schools of the district to assist in fundraising to deal with the inadequacies that school was facing.
 Accordingly, 1885 saw a plan to reform AGS as "a good day school in which boys of the middle class [...] may receive such education as will best suit them for the business of life".